 A Course in Miracles meets us where we are, accommodates our illusions of preference, and moves us as far into healing as we are ready and willing to go.
 It is very practical and efficient, and its efficacy is premised mostly our willingness to let it work without getting in the way.

 How do we do this?
 For me, it is a matter of making A Course in Miracles my spiritual practice, for lack of a better word.
-I read the text, I do the lessons, I heed my teacher and trust that eventually the requisite insights will blossom allowing me to heal my fractured perception.
+I read the text, I do the lessons, I heed my teacher and trust that eventually the requisite insights will blossom which in turn heal this fractured perception.
 And, notwithstanding a few bumps and wrong turns here and there, that is pretty much how it has gone.

 More and more I appreciate and respect the deeply personal nature of A Course in Miracles.
 It meets us where we are, accommodates our illusions of preference, and moves us as far into healing as we are ready and willing to go.
 It is very practical and efficient, and its efficacy is premised mostly our willingness to let it work without getting in the way.